Ghostff/php_prettify/README.md

 # PHP Code colors

-Renders your display PHP code into a beautiful IDE type color and indented code
+Renders your display PHP code into a beautiful IDE type color and indented code.

+Note: this is a sub-version thus lesser functionality referre to [This](http://ghostff.com/demo/oop/?Php_Code_Color=php#ext)for full function.

 1: passing as a string